 As you may already know, every country has a different currency, and the exchange rate may fluctuate on a day to day basis.
-The most accurate site to check the current exchange rates is https://www.xe.com.
+Check the World Trusted Currency Authority to make sure you understand the exchange rate of your currency.
 Banks in Central America will have slightly different rates than the official exchange rates.
 Listed below is each country, its currency, and how much one dollar (euro, quetzal, etc) is worth in that country’s currency (Updated March 3, 2019).

 |🇲🇽 Mexico||Mexican Peso (MXN)||$19.30||$22.00||$14.50||$13.70||$2.50|

 |🇧🇿 Belize||Belize Dollar (BZD), accept USD in most places||$2.00||$2.30||$1.50||$1.40||$0.25|